Podcast Studio Design Tips For Beginners With Starting Cost

 White Wall And Nature

-It may sound cliche but adding some vivid indoor plants in the background gives a friendlier feel to your video recordings.
+It may sound cliche but adding some vivid indoor plants in the background gives a friendlier feel to your podcast studio for video recordings.
 Pair this with lovely white walls and precise lighting, then your video podcast is good to go.

 Overall Cost Of A Podcast Studio Set-Up